-"A water-based pomade will keep those baby hairs in place, and will add nice shine on the shaved sides," says Davie.
-Try Hanz de Fuko Two Ton Pomade ($18).
+"A water-based pomade will keep those baby hairs in place, and will add nice shine on the shaved sides," Davie says.
+Try the Hanz de Fuko Two Ton Pomade ($18).

 Bleach-Out Mid-Skin Fade

-"The tight transition on the sides allows the fade to pop even more, and has an added touch of attitude with the design on the side," says Davie.
-"Keeping those corners dark allows for the mid-skin fade to pop a bit more too."
+"The tight transition on the sides allows the fade to pop even more and has an added touch of attitude with the design on the side," Davie says.
+"Keeping those corners dark allows for the mid-skin fade to pop a bit more, too."

 Drop Skin Fade

 "A low skin fade works well for someone with a pronounced occipital bone and prevents it from sticking out," Davie says.
 "The stretching of this fade can also elongate the face, thus allowing more facial balance."